-- Very warm decoration and atmosphere
+- Decoration and ultra warm atmosphere

-- Very friendly staff
+- Very friendly welcome

-- Open on Sunday afternoons
+- Open on Sunday afternoon

-I liked a little less
+I liked less

 Café Mozart – Elegance and fine pastries